Old Towne Orange

 What is The Circle in Orange?

-The 1937 illuminated fountain at Glassell & Chapman — officially the Orange Plaza.
+The 1937 illuminated fountain at Glassell & Chapman, seated inside the 1886 Orange Plaza.
 It's the center of the district and the site of the Orange International Street Fair every Labor Day weekend since 1973.

 Is Old Towne Orange walkable?

 Yes, especially around The Plaza core.
-Dining, antiques, coffee, Chapman University, and Metrolink access are all close by for many homes, but exact walkability varies by block and errand.
+Dining, antiques, coffee, Chapman University, and Metrolink access are all close by for many homes, though exact walkability varies by block and errand.

 Falls within Orange Unified School District.
-Quality varies by school — buyers should investigate the specific attendance zone for any address.
+Quality varies by school; the specific attendance zone for any address matters more than a district-wide average.
 Private and magnet options are also commonly considered.
-Schools are not the district's headline selling point.

 How does Old Towne Orange compare to Floral Park?

 Both are OC's anchor historic neighborhoods.
-Old Towne has more walkable retail, The Plaza, and a university at its edge; Floral Park has a larger, quieter residential feel and more emphasis on the homes themselves.
-Compare current comps before relying on a broad price-per-square-foot shorthand.
+Old Towne has more walkable retail, The Plaza, and a university at its edge.
+Floral Park has a larger, quieter residential feel and more emphasis on the homes themselves.

 Ethan Hauptli is a California-licensed REALTOR® (CA DRE #02191280) at Real Broker (CA DRE #02022092).
 This neighborhood guide is editorial content published by Venture: Orange County and is not a solicitation for the purchase or sale of any specific property.
 Information is general and does not constitute real estate, legal, financial, or tax advice.
 Consult a qualified professional before making decisions.